mozilla/speakeasy/README.md

 External/manual dependencies:

 * Java SDK to run Java tools
-* dex2jar https://code.google.com/p/dex2jar/ - download and add its directory to your $PATH
+* `dex2jar` https://code.google.com/p/dex2jar/ - download and add its directory to your $PATH
-* dedexer http://dedexer.sourceforge.net/ - download and place ddx1.26.jar in the root of this project
+* `dedexer` http://dedexer.sourceforge.net/ - download and place ddx1.26.jar in the root of this project

 ## Running

-the order should probably be

-* phantomjs phantom-getTop100Free.js
-* node findinslideme.js
-* node inspect-apks.js

-(make a bash script?)
+Just run:

+    ./run.sh

 ## Output